venkatesh799/Twitter-Sentimental-Analysis/README.md

 ## Project Description

-First we will authenticate with twiter by using twitter developer credentials.Then we will grab the tweets on topic ##Corona## in furthur step we will clean and preprocess the data then we will find the polarity of each tweet.
+First we will authenticate with twiter by using twitter developer credentials.Then we will grab the tweets on topic **Corona virus** in furthur step we will clean and preprocess the data then we will find the polarity of each tweet.

 Once you have this list of tweets , run a sentiment analysis on for each tweet and finally the output should be in the below format